Mission and Vision

-- Advocate - We create opportunities for women's voices to be heard, actively support an environment of mutual respect and equality through policy and procedure development, and provide services for survivors violence.
-The Women's Center is a confidential reporting site for both male and female survivors of sexual violence.
-Find out more about how the Women's Center is a limited confidential resource.
+- Advocate - We create opportunities for women's voices to be heard, actively support an environment of mutual respect and equality through policy and procedure development, and provide services for survivors of violence.

 - Empower - We foster leadership opportunities for women through on- and off-campus workshops and personal development programs such as the Undergraduate Leadership Institute and the Start Smart salary negotiation workshop.